KevinRGeurts/tkAppFramework/README.md

 ## Unittests

-Unittests for the tkAppFramework are in the project directory, with filenames starting with test_.
-To run the unittests, type ```python -m unittest discover -v``` in a terminal window in the project directory.
+Unittests for the tkAppFramework are in the tests directory, with filenames starting with test_.
+To run the unittests, type ```python -m unittest discover -s ..\..\tests -v``` in a terminal window in the src\tkAppFramework directory.

 ## License
 MIT License.
 See the LICENSE file for details